-- (i) Develops, monitors and reviews standards and procedures relating to the accreditation of medical programs and the assessment of programs and their education providers - It: - recommends to AMC Directors review of the approved accreditation standards/criteria and the terms of reference and scope of such reviews - recommends to AMC Directors amendment to accreditation standards/criteria and procedures - contributes to AMC staff reviews of guidelines and templates for accreditation processes. - (ii) Oversees the AMC's accreditation activities for specialist medical programs
+- recommends to AMC Directors review of the approved accreditation standards/criteria and the terms of reference and scope of such reviews - recommends to AMC Directors amendment to accreditation standards/criteria and procedures - contributes to AMC staff reviews of guidelines and templates for accreditation processes. - (ii) Oversees the AMC's accreditation activities for specialist medical programs.

-It:
+lt: